cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.zeroTrustGatewayPolicy.ZeroTrustGatewayPolicyRuleSettings">ZeroTrustGatewayPolicyRuleSettings</a>

-Additional settings that modify the rule's action.
+Set settings related to this rule.

+Each setting is only valid for specific rule types and can only be used with the appropriate selectors.
+If Terraform drift is observed in these setting values, verify that the setting is supported for the given rule type and that the API response reflects the requested value.
+If the API response returns sanitized or modified values that differ from the request, use the API-provided values in Terraform to ensure consistency.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#rule_settings ZeroTrustGatewayPolicy#rule_settings}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#rule_settings ZeroTrustGatewayPolicy#rule_settings}

 ---